Help After A Truck Accident

 A truck accident can be over in a moment, but for the injured or the families of people killed, the effects can carry on through the rest of their lives.

-At the law office of Marcus A. Bryant, LLC, in Lafayette, Louisiana, we help the injured and their families fight for justice and the compensation they need and deserve after suffering serious injury in a terrible accident.
+At the law office of The Marcus Bryant Law Firm APLC, in Lafayette, Louisiana, we help the injured and their families fight for justice and the compensation they need and deserve after suffering serious injury in a terrible accident.

 We have experience with issues including: